Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

-Figure~\ref{fig:SVM} shows the runtime performance of the PCDN, CDN and TRON methods on 3 datasets with the best regularization parameter $c^*$ (determined based on \cite{DBLP:journals/jmlr/YuanCHL10}) and varying stopping criteria $\epsilon$ (set to be equivalent for three solvers).
-The results show that the proposed PCDN algorithm performs favorably against the other methods in most cases.
-As a feature-based parallel algorithm, the proposed PCDN solver performs well for sparse datasets with more features as shown by the results on the \textsf{rcv1} and \textsf{news20} datasets, which are very sparse (training data sparsity\footnote{Training data sparsity is the ratio of zero elements in design matrix $\mathbf{X}$.} is $99.85\%$ and $99.97\%$, respectively) with a large number of features (47,236 and 1,355,191).
-In such cases, the PCDN algorithm performs much better than the TRON method.
-For the \textsf{news20} dataset, the PCDN solver is 29 times faster than TRON and 18 times faster than CDN.
-We note that for the \textsf{a9a} dataset, the PCDN solver is sometimes slightly slower than TRON since it is a relatively dense dataset with fewer features than samples (only 123 features with 26,049 samples).
+Figure~\ref{fig:SVM} shows the runtime performance of the PCDN, CDN and TRON methods with the best regularization parameter $c^*$ (determined based on Yuan et al.~\cite{DBLP:journals/jmlr/YuanCHL10}) and varying stopping criteria $\epsilon$ (equivalent for three solvers).
+Experimental results show that the proposed PCDN algorithm performs favorably against the other methods.
+As a feature-based parallel algorithm, the proposed PCDN solver performs well for sparse datasets with more features as shown by the results on the \textsf{rcv1} and \textsf{news20} datasets, which are very sparse (training data sparsity, defined by the ratio of zero elements in design matrix $\mathbf{X}$ and explained in Table \ref{table: data}, is $99.85\%$ and $99.97\%$, respectively) with a large number of features (47,236 and 1,355,191).
+In such cases, the PCDN algorithm performs well against the TRON method.
+For the \textsf{news20} dataset, the PCDN solver is 29 times faster than TRON method and 18 times faster than CDN approach.
+We note that for the \textsf{a9a} dataset, the PCDN solver is sometimes slightly slower than the TRON method since it is a relatively dense dataset with fewer features than samples (only 123 features with 26,049 samples).

-\subsection{$\ell_1$-Regularized Logistic Regression}
+\subsection{$L_1$-Regularized Logistic Regression}